 I live in Boston, and found the Market of San Miguel to be the Spanish version of Quincy Market—but with more alcohol.
 Now that’s my idea of a market!

 It can be kind of overwhelming when you first walk in because there are so many people and so many vendors.
-My tip would be to start with a glass of wine to get in the mood and take in the scene.
+I recommending starting with a glass of wine to get in the mood and take in the scene.
 I found Pinkleton & Wine to have friendly servers, generous portions, and a fun name!

 After a drink or two, you’ll be ready to enjoy one of the best things Spain has to offer: tapas!
 The Market of San Miguel is a great place to try an assortment of traditional Spanish food and other types of food from around the world.
 If you pace yourself, you can try a little bit of almost everything.